olaf-lange/travel-reservation-models/README.md

 ## API Endpoints (Example)

-The Vue frontend interacts with the Flask backend via the following API endpoints:
+The jQuery frontend interacts with the Flask backend via the following API endpoints:

 -   `GET /api/rooms`: Retrieves a list of available rooms.
 -   `GET /api/reservations`: Retrieves a list of all reservations.